 A number of strategies can help you to cope with breathlessness, loss of appetite, fatigue, and more.
 You may also want to consider palliative care to manage both your symptoms and the emotional challenges of cancer.

 Lung cancer may affect how you feel in various ways.
-Common symptoms of late-stage lung cancer include:
+Common symptoms of advanced lung cancer include:

 - extreme fatigue

 - shortness of breath